reveddit/reveddit-quarantined/README.md

-# revddit-quarantined
+# reveddit-quarantined
-A browser extension for showing content from quarantined subreddits on revddit
+A browser extension for showing content from quarantined subreddits on reveddit

 ## Installation